 I was pleased to read that in most humans, up to 4% of our DNA is Neanderthal.
 A comparison of the genomes of humans and Neanderthals reveals that most people living outside Africa can trace up to 4% of their DNA to a Neanderthal origin, a consequence of interbreeding between Neanderthals and Homo Sapiens after humans left Africa.

-(I'm taking this from this article in The Guardian)
+this article in The Guardian)

 Modern humans and Neanderthals shared a common ancestor but parted company in the evolutionary line some 350,000 years ago.
 But as a result of subsequent interbreeding, around 60,000 years ago in the Middle East, between 1% and 4% of the DNA in modern Europeans and Asians was inherited from Neanderthals.